 Milan is the author of Monday Morning Millionaire and the creator of the Monday Morning Millionaire Program.
-He practiced dentistry for over 50 years and has as much do-it-yourself investing experience.
-From that, he knew that you can make more money on a Monday morning before breakfast than you ever did in your best week at work.
+He practiced dentistry for over 50 years.
 The Monday Morning Millionaire Program is his step-by-step process that will allow you to outperform the market and to become a confident and successful do-it-yourself (DIY) investor.

 VIDEO - DUwHF #1129 - Milan Somborac

 Howard: It's a huge honor for me today to be podcast interviewing Dr. Milan Somborac who was born in Belgrade and is now in Collingwood Ontario Canada.
 He graduated from the University of Toronto Faculty of Dentistry in 1965.
 He practiced dentistry for fifty five years until December 2018 and he is the founder of the Monday Morning Millionaire, how to beat Wall Street at its own game.
 He features a seven effective habits of successful investors.
 He thinks the dental profession has been over marketed and manipulated by the investment community at large and how a dentist can save hundreds of thousands of dollars over the course of their career using predictable exchange-traded funds.
 Did you know that you can make more money before breakfast on a Monday morning than you ever did in your best week at work if you do, most could, his wife and every Monday morning that is a holiday.
 He is a practicing, that is he was a practicing dentist until December 2018 and with no financial credentials but more than 50 years of stock market investing experience, this is why the website is called the "Monday Morning Millionaire" and you just go to it, it's at www.Mondaymorningmillionaire.com and he was referred to come on the show by Timothy brown.
 Timothy Brown, what can you say about this man Milan?